 Menactra Meningococcal Vaccine

-Menactra vaccine is indicated for active immunization to prevent invasive meningococcal disease caused by Neisseria meningitidis serogroups A, C, Y, and W-135.
-Menactra vaccine is approved for use in individuals 9 months through 55 years of age.
+Menactra® is indicated for active immunization to prevent invasive meningococcal disease caused by Neisseria meningitidis serogroups A, C, Y, and W-135.
+Menactra vaccine is approved for use in individuals nine months through 55.
 Menactra vaccine does not prevent N meningitidis serogroup B disease.

-Menactra is contraindicated in persons who have had a severe allergic reaction (eg, anaphylaxis) after a previous dose of a meningococcal capsular polysaccharide-, diphtheria toxoid-, or CRM197-containing vaccine, or to any component of the vaccine.
+Menactra is contraindicated in persons who have had a severe allergic reaction (e.g., anaphylaxis) after a previous dose of a meningococcal capsular polysaccharide-, diphtheria toxoid-, or CRM197-containing vaccine or to any component of the vaccine.

-Booster Vaccination: A single booster dose may be given to individuals 15 through 55 years of age at continued risk for meningococcal disease if at least 4 years have elapsed since the prior dose.
+The U.S. CDC's ACIP recommends that 16-year-old adolescents receive the 2nd dose of MenACWY.
+Primary Vaccination: Children 9 months through 23 months of age: Two doses, three months apart.
+Individuals 2 through 55 years of age: A single dose.
+Booster Vaccination: A single booster dose may be given to individuals 15 through 55 at continued risk for meningococcal disease if at least four years have elapsed since the last dose.

-Menactra Meningococcal Vaccine Clinical Trials
+Menactra Clinical Trials

 Sanofi's Menactra Meningococcal Vaccine has been involved in over 40 clinical trials to determine safety and immunogenicity.